 My family has their own interesting bit of tennis history, much of which has been forgotten as what once appeared in print magazines and newspapers has not yet been digitized.

-Growing up in Westchester County, my family belonged to Pelham Country Club and the New York Athletic Club, but my father also had fond memories of playing tennis at the Manger estate in Pelham Manor where he was invariably impressed by the Manger’s butler donning white gloves to bring them iced tea down at the tennis court.
+Growing up in Westchester County, my family belonged to Larchmont Shore Club, Pelham Country Club and the New York Athletic Club, but my father also had fond memories of playing tennis at the Manger’s estate in Pelham Manor where he was invariably impressed by the Manger’s white-gloved butler who brought a tray of iced tea to them down at the tennis court.

 Thanks to a lifetime of tennis — and the D.A.S.H.
 Diet — Dr. Manger celebrated his 100th birthday on August 13th, 2020.
 The founder of the National Hypertension Association and an emeritus clinical professor of medicine at New York University, he is the author of “Live Longer, Live Better: Avoid the Risks” (with Dr. Edward Roccella), which stresses the importance of preventive health to avoid conditions like obesity, heart disease, stroke and high blood pressure.
 Looking at him today, I think its safe to say he’s on to something!

 The tennis community continues to celebrate the life of Bob Ryland — the first professional Black tennis player — who died on August 2nd, 2020, also at the age of 100!
 His obituary appeared in The New York Times, written by Neil Genzlinger.
 You can read it HERE

 According to the Times: “Mr. Ryland was a top player in the American Tennis Association, a Black organization, winning its men’s singles titles in 1955 and 1956.
 In 1959, then in his late 30s, he was invited to join Jack March’s World Pro Championships, and was paid $300 for playing a tournament in Cleveland.”
 That, according to the Black Tennis Hall of Fame, made him the first professional Black player.